WHines-stevens/CPE-322-Design-VI/Lab3/README.md

 ![First few scripts](Screenshot1.PNG)

-In order to run the sun.py script, I had to install an additional package, which I did by running `pip install pytz` I then continued to run more scripts
+In order to run the sun.py script, I had to install an additional package, which I did by running `pip install pytz`.
+I then continued to run more scripts

 ![Next few scripts](Screenshot2.PNG)
+The cpu.py script also required an extra package called psutils, which I installed with `pip install psutils`
 ![Next few scripts](Screenshot3.PNG)
 ![Next few scripts](Screenshot4.PNG)